 Tom and I recently spent a long weekend cruising on the Seine from Paris to Normandy aboard CroisiEurope’s MS Seine Princess, and there’s something about seeing a place from the water that’s really special.
 If you’re new to river cruising or have never considered it before, let me fill you in on this one-of-a-kind experience.
-A France rive cruise is so much more than a hotel on the water!
+A France rive cruise is so much more than a hotel on the water and this France river cruise Paris to Normandy was a standout experience!

 River cruising has become hugely popular in recent years in Europe and for good reason.
 Prices have become more reasonable and people are catching on to their appeal.
 With itineraries all over France and for a variety of lengths, a France river cruise offers a fantastic, stress-free way for the francophiles among us to discover France from a new vantage point.
 Food and drink are generally included and excursions are top-notch ways to learn about the areas you visit.
 One particularly accessible cruise for anyone visiting Paris is the 5-day CroisiEurope cruise from Paris to Honfleur in the Normandy region of France.
 Tom and I thoroughly enjoyed ourselves!